How Accurate Are Pregnancy Blood Tests?

 People who are trying to conceive may wonder if a blood pregnancy test can be wrong.
-These tests, which are done at a doctor's office or in a lab, are over 99% accurate.
+These tests, which are done at a health care provider's office or in a lab, are over 99% accurate.
 Blood tests confirm pregnancy by checking for the presence of the hormone human chorionic gonadotropin (hCG), which increases exponentially after conception.

 Blood Pregnancy Test Accuracy